ashok148/voice-assistant/README.md

 Find location of a place on google maps Speak out the time.
 Implementable features :

-Book an ola cab Give weather info Make a google search
+Make a google search,open youtube, wikipedia search, play music and perform many more functionalities.